‘Jeopardy!’ champ Matt Amodio’s analytic style is a winner

 LOS ANGELES (AP) — Amid the ruckus over the new host of “Jeopardy!”, contestant Matt Amodio has methodically scooped up resounding victories and a place in the quiz show’s hall of fame.

-As of Wednesday’s game, the Yale University doctoral candidate in computer science had earned $505,200 in 16 games, winning in such decisive fashion — and with nervy bets — that runaway games were not uncommon.
+As of Thursday, the Yale University doctoral candidate in computer science had $547,600 in 17 games, winning in such decisive fashion — and with nervy bets — that runaway games were not uncommon.

-The cash total puts him at No. 4 on the list of top winners for regular-season play, just behind Jason Zuffranieri ($532,496) and in the company of “Jeopardy!” luminaries Ken Jennings ($2.52 million) and James Holzhauer ($2.46 million).
+The cash total puts him at No. 3 on the list of top winners for regular-season play, edging ahead of Jason Zuffranieri ($532,496) and in the company of “Jeopardy!” luminaries Ken Jennings ($2.52 million) and James Holzhauer ($2.46 million).

-If Amodio’s streak holds until the season ends on Friday, he would return Sept.
-13 for season No. 38.
-That’s when the late Alex Trebek’s successor, Mike Richards, takes over as permanent host, his selection dismaying some “Jeopardy!” fans who’d rooted for other candidates.
+If Amodio’s streak holds through the season’s end on Friday, he will return Sept.
+13 for the show’s 38th season.
+That’s when the late Alex Trebek’s successor, Mike Richards, takes over as host, his selection dismaying some “Jeopardy!” fans who’d rooted for other candidates.
 One of the contenders, actor Mayim Bialik, will host prime-time “Jeopardy!” programs to come.

 Amodio, a native of Medina, Ohio, was self-effacing in an interview with The Associated Press, praising the contestants he’s bested and calling himself “incredibly fortunate.”
 He cited insight gained from the quiz-show film “Slumdog Millionaire” and offered his view on whether a photographic memory is a real thing.
 Remarks have been edited for clarity and brevity.